prettydiff/simple/readme.md

 * modules
 * document explicit error states
 * Allowing implicit coercion of null to boolean false in expression to eliminate need for some null checks.
 This convenience may or may not be a good idea and will need to be revisited in practice.
-* The return keyword will terminate a block.
+* The return function will terminate a block.
 Investigate if this is a problem where a function contains numerous blocks.
 * a random number method, possibly a global Math object with various methods for things like E, PI, min, max